j-devel/django-slack-events-api/README.rst

 **(8) Interact with your bot**

-Invite your bot to a public channel, then say hi and your bot will respond.
+Invite your bot to a public channel (e.g. # general), then say hi and your bot will respond.

 .. image:: https://cloud.githubusercontent.com/assets/29015408/26621593/813a695e-4611-11e7-856d-3c48a31cd906.png